Hindley Junior & Infant School

 Research suggests D&T is one of primary-aged children’s favourite subjects and we believe it to be a crucial part of school life and learning.
 Hindley Junior and Infant School implement the ‘Projects on a Page’ scheme of work with well planned and resourced projects for our Design Technology curriculum.
 Projects on a Page maximises children’s enjoyment by providing scope for teachers to meet children’s needs and interests through creative and motivating projects within a range of contexts.
 By doing this, our children have a clear and comprehensive curriculum in which they will learn more, do more and remember more.

 Design and Technology is an inspiring, rigorous and practical subject, requiring creativity, resourcefulness, and imagination.
 Pupils design and make products that solve real and relevant problems within a variety of contexts whilst focusing on making something, for somebody, with some purpose.
-We have specifically chosen a wide range of relevant people for children to study; including people who are not generally reflected within our current society inc. Women inventors and Black/People of Colour.
-Through the evaluation of past and present technology children can reflect upon the impact of Design Technology on everyday life and the wider world.
+Through the evaluation of past and present technology, children can reflect upon the impact of Design Technology on everyday life and the wider world.
+We have specifically chosen a wide range of relevant people for children to study; including people who are not generally reflected within our current society with the purposeful inclusion of Black people, people of colour and women.

 Food technology is implemented across the school in every year group with children developing a good understanding of where food comes from, the importance of a varied and healthy diet and how to prepare several dishes that take this into account.
-Vocabulary around food and nutrition is purposely meaningful with the words ‘healthy’ and ‘less healthy’ implemented to give children positive attitudes toward food and the choices that they can make with it.
-Each ‘dish’ has been carefully planned to create a spiral curriculum which builds on children’s skills, capabilities and confidence in the kitchen.
+Vocabulary around food and nutrition is purposely meaningful with the words ‘healthy/healthful’ used to give children positive attitudes toward food and the choices that they can make with it.
+Each ‘dish’ has been carefully planned to create a spiral curriculum which builds on children’s skills, capabilities and confidence in the kitchen and when shopping for food in the ‘real world.’

 Impact

-Children will have clear purpose, enjoyment and and confidence in Design Technology.
+• Children will have clear purpose, enjoyment and confidence in Design Technology.